 Enjoy the night before Sundance with Brett Dennen at OP Rockwells.
 It’ll be the last night to enjoy the town we love for another ten days.
 Don’t miss out.

 The festival kicks off Thursday night, but town is still somewhat slow.
 Go out on the town and do some recon for the upcoming week.
 Grab a drink at your favorite bar before they conveniently forget your name and local status.
 I’ll probably head to No Name Saloon or The Spur, before making my way to OP Rockwell to see Triggers and Slips opening for Side Deal.

 This is one of the biggest days of the festival.
 Celebrities will be showing up from their private planes.
-Uber will probably be illegally operating helicopters out of some sell-out’s yard on Old Ranch Road.
+Uber will probably be illegally operating helicopters out of someone’s yard on Old Ranch Road.
 It’s a great day to get some work done or hit the slopes.
 With a storm set to hit the Wasatch this weekend, it’s a good idea to dhit the slopes and figure out what zones have coverage before a series of storms find their way to Utah.

 Monday is a great day to catch up on some work, sleep, or skiing.
 I’ll probably do all three and ski into town from Park City Mountain and head to the ASCAP Music Cafe, to check out some musicians, headlined by Michael Franti at 4:30 pm.

 There’s no way I’m missing Diplo on a Monday night at Park City Live.

 Tuesday morning is shaping up to be another powder day.
 I’ll keep an eye on the Utah Daily Snow Report and see where the snow delivers and head there.